DanteEsScoobarre/Database2/README.md

-﻿# I hate my life for now
+﻿# BUGGED as hell but at least it's compiling, maybe I will fix it or not